helium/rosetta-helium/README.md

 ## Overview
 Dockerized Rosetta API implementation mostly based off of [blockchain-node](https://github.com/helium/blockchain-node):
-- This is NOT a full node, but rather works off the latest snapshot as specified in blockchain-node.
+- This is NOT a full node, but rather works off the latest snapshot as specified in `blockchain-node`.
 As a result, there is currently no support for historical balances or reconciliation.
 - `blockchain-node` provides the basic blockchain that the Data API reads from
 - `./helium-constructor` implements a simple Express server exposing [helium-js](https://github.com/helium/helium-js) for Construction API actions (transaction construction, signing mechanisms, etc)